anywhichway/switchcase/README.md

 # Internals

 The main power of `switchcase` comes from the use of the ES2015 object initializer syntax, `[]`.
 This allows the use of the JavaScript interpreter to validate functions and regular expressions before they get turned into string property names.
-The `switchcase` function they loops through the properties in the object and converts them back to functions or regular expressions.
+The `switchcase` function then loops through the properties in the object and converts them back to functions or regular expressions.

 # Rational and Background